-A former Calvin Klein executive, Laurie brings over 20 years of event and business operations experience to LDJ, which has grown to a multi-million dollar operation under her leadership.
-As CEO, Laurie oversees the general strategic direction, complexion and structure of the company.
+Laurie DeJong brings more than 20 years of event and business strategy and leadership experience to LDJ.
+As chief executive, she oversees the strategic direction, culture and structure of the company.

 Executive Producer / Creative Director / Owner, Untitled 8